bassclefstudio/OAuthApi/README.md

 # OAuthApi
-A set of .NET and UWP libraries for managing calls to APIs and authentication using OAuth.
+A set of .NET libraries for managing calls to APIs and authentication using OAuth.